chefgs/golang/README.md

+# Golang Examples Repo

+## Contibution Guide
+If you're planning to contribute - Please read further,

+- Read [Contribution Guidelines](./CONTRIBUTING.md) before contributing to this repository!
+Make sure to add any new go code into `src` directory.

+- Read GitHub [Code Of Conduct guidelines](./CODE_OF_CONDUCT.md)before contributing to this repository!

+- Feel free to pick up any of the open [Issues](https://github.com/chefgs/golang/issues) or create new issue using the [template](https://github.com/chefgs/golang/issues/new/choose)!

+---

 [![Build Status](https://travis-ci.org/chefgs/golang.svg?branch=master)](https://travis-ci.org/chefgs/golang)

-# Golang setup and getting started
+## Golang setup and getting started
 Following instructions are verfied setup of Golang on Ubuntu 16.04 version

 ## Table of Contents